oytisa/NRTLCTS/README.md

 ```

 ## user defined area of monitoring
- user can monitor the landcover and landcover change probabilities * at a point along line or within a polygon* drawn.
+ User can monitor the landcover and landcover change probabilities * at a point along line or within a polygon* drawn.
 Click draw to draw

 ![image](https://github.com/oytisa/NRTLCTS/assets/25427373/5aa6eb86-38a0-4c4e-8f39-379496d9eb8d)